 The Specialism module allows students to explore a subject specialism of their own choice.
 This could be character or creature animation, or even a related discipline such as storyboarding or character design.
 This module allows students to push their creative skills and explore a wide range of creative choices.
 This module builds up to the creation of a portfolio of work, such as Aaron Hopwood's demo reel below.

 2. PR6001 – Studio Project (60 Credits) (this module includes 3 assessed projects)

 The Studio Project is where students collaborate to work together to a brief, designed as closely as possible to simulate working on a live client project.
-The Studio Project is broken up into three projects, giving students the chance to practice digital film-making three times in a short space of time.
-This allows our animators to learn from their mistakes and develop a much more efficient work flow.
+The Studio Project is broken up into two or three projects, giving students the chance to practice digital film-making two to three times in a short space of time.
+This allows our animators to learn from their mistakes and develop much more sophisticated work.